-In Summer 2013 Dr Joanne Bibby was awarded an IoP public engagement grant to turn the previously disused Wilfred Hall Telescope Dome into a Exhibition Space.
+In Summer 2013 Dr Joanne Pledger was awarded an IoP public engagement grant to turn the previously disused Wilfred Hall Telescope Dome into a Exhibition Space.

 The dome has been completely renovated and redecorated and is now open for visits.
 In the dome you will find the 15 inch Grubb manufactured Wilfred Hall Telescope, built in 1894.
 When compared with the modern MHT telescope this allows a direct demonstration of 120 years of advances in telescope technology

 In the coming months various exhibits will be added to the dome.
 These will incorporate all the different research areas currently active at the Jeremiah Horrocks Institute and will show how each, seemingly different, research topic is linked to the others.

 Alongside our planetarium shows, and practical observing demonstrations, we are also able to provide talks on a range of astronomical topics, please enquire for more details.
 Some of the more common talk topics include: